fyne-io/developer.fyne.io/tutorial/custom-theme.md

 ---
 layout: page
-title: Tutorials
+title: Creating a Custom Theme
 ---

-## Creating a Custom Theme

 Applications are able to load custom themes that can apply small changes to the standard theme or provide a completely unique look.
 A theme will need to implement the functions of `fyne.Theme` interface, which is defined as follows: